SEforALL-IEAP/AgCAP/scripts/aux_scripts/irrigation/README_irrigation_extraction.md

 1. Computes the ratio of **Actual Evapotranspiration (AET)** to **Potential Evapotranspiration (PET)** — the *water stress ratio*.
-2. Classifies each pixel into one of four FAO-aligned categories:
+2. Classifies each pixel into one of four categories:

    | Stress ratio | Temperature | Category |
    |---|---|---|